krnayak2601/Observability/README.md

 Folder :
-1. Node Exporter conatins exporter for linux machine
+1. Node Exporter contains exporter for linux machine
 2. prom_python_app contains a simple python application and sample to instrument it to get each metric